 - Araceli Grande

-These macromolecules are like real-life machines with intricate mechanisms that enable them to perform their activities.
+These macromolecules are like real life machines, with intricate mechanisms that enable them to perform their activities.
 To understand how they work, we use cryo-electron microscopy and biochemistry in an integrative approach.
-Beyond fundamental research, this structural information provides the necessary details for drug development.
+Beyond fundamental research, this structural information provides the necessary detail for drug development.